rkinas/llm-fuser/README.md

-# llm-merger
+# llm-fuser
 Repo in progress (in development).
-Goal of this repo is provide different ways to merge LLM models (based on my experience with merging models for Polish LLM Bielik).
+Goal of this repo is provide different ways to fuse (merge) LLM models (based on my experience with merging models for Polish LLM Bielik).
 - Linear Merge
 - TIES
 - DARE